mantidproject/mantid/docs/source/tutorials/python_in_mantid/further_alg_ws/03_run_logs.rst

 Accessing Run Info and Sample Logs
 ==================================

 Each workspace has a method called `getRun()`, which can be used to access information regarding the experimental run.
-A full list of the methods available on the returned object is at Run.
+A full list of the methods available on the returned object is at :ref:<Run>.

 The logs recorded during a run are also stored on the Run object and can be accessed using the getLogData method.
 It has two variants: